-Films are distributed very fast on the internet so if you have found out that you have been secretly filmed in bed or anywhere that you expect privacy, you are probably feeling violated and angry.
+Films are distributed very fast on the internet so if you have found out that you have been secretly filmed in bed or anywhere that you expect privacy, you are probably feeling violated, angry, harassed and distressed.

 Whether the secretly filmed in bed videos are on the net already or whether you are worried because you have just discovered a hidden camera where you are staying, you should act fast but not panic.

 Filming someone secretly in bed is a crime, as well as a civil wrongdoing.
 Voyeurism is a crime which could carry a prison sentence of 2 years.
 It matters not whether the videos of being secretly filmed in bed are posted online, only viewed by the offender or never viewed at all.
 The reality is that this crime is increasing in frequency together with the surge in spy camera sales.
 We are all vulnerable to being secretly filmed, with the recordings showing up on porn websites or being livestreamed to voyeuristic sites online.

 The criminal offence of Voyeurism attracts a prison sentence for anyone who is operating equipment that is secretly spying on someone without their consent, regardless of whether the footage is recorded.
 What matters is the intention of the viewing, or enabling another person to view their victim's genitals, with or without underwear, where the purpose is to obtain sexual gratification or cause humiliation, distress or alarm.

 You do not need to publish the secretly filmed movies in order to commit a crime.
 The act of filming someone in a compromised position is enough to constitute a crime.
 You can read the article What are the Laws on Operating a Hidden Camera for more information.
 From the victim's point of view, the existence of the secretly filmed videos, without any publication, is sufficient to constitute harassment as the videos could become the subject of blackmail and to unlawful publications.
 The civil wrongdoing of the Misuse of Private Information is already committed during the secret filming.